rishabh-zeo/zeotap-web-sdk-docs/my-docs/docs/APIReference/setConsent.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 title: Tracking User Consent
 description: Send consent and/or brand consents.
 ---

 ## Description

-Once the SDK is initialized for [custom consent](../Consent/customConsent), you can use the `setConsent` function to provide the user's consent status.
+Once the SDK is initialized for, you can use the `setConsent` function to provide the user's consent status.

+For [custom consent](../Consent/customConsent) it is needed to specifiy the consent status.

+It can also be used to specify any brand consents.

 ```javascript
 window.zeotap.setConsent(consentObject);